-Colouring with Distress Inks Part 2 will show you how to achieve good results for your images hair
+Colouring with Distress Inks Part 2 will show you how to achieve some really good results for any of your stamped, or digital, images hair

 We all want to make beautiful cards to send to family and friends, and sometimes the effect we want can be achieved quite easily using your Distress Inks.